vmware/vic-product/docs/user_doc/vic_users/README.md

-# Using vSphere Integrated Containers as a DevOps Administrator, Developer, or Viewer
+# Running Development Projects as a DevOps Administrator or Developer

-*Using vSphere Integrated Containers as a DevOps Administrator, Developer, or Viewer* provides information about how to use VMware vSphere&reg; Integrated Containers&trade; Management Portal as a user with the DevOps administrator, Developer, or Viewer role.
+*Running Development Projects as a DevOps Administrator or Developer* provides information about how to use VMware vSphere&reg; Integrated Containers&trade; Management Portal as a user with the DevOps Administrator or Developer role.

 **Product version: 1.5**